 - People who are considering Lead Forensics want to gain other perspectives before committing to what is a long-term and costly commitment (compared to other solutions on the market, including ourselves).

-- We feel that the Google results do not actually provide much in the way of impartial reviews (see further down for more details on this).
+- We feel that the Google results do not actually provide a lot in the way of impartial reviews, although have improved since the previous year (see further down for more details on this).

-We’re going to focus on both organic Google results for reviews and also what appears in paid adverts …
+We’re going to focus on both organic Google results for reviews and also look at what appears in paid adverts …

-Those paid ads change all the time but at the time of writing, this is how they looked:
+Those paid ads change all the time but at the time of writing, this is how the top few looked:

-Here’s the picture of the top 9 (couldn’t fit 10 into the screen, but the tenth is their own Facebook page) at the time of writing:
+Here’s the picture of the top 9 (we couldn’t fit 10 into the screen, but the tenth is their own Facebook page) at the time of writing:

 To briefly summarise those Google organic search results for ‘Lead Forensics Reviews’ …